EADS launches external review of corruption rules

-EADS said on Thursday it had hired ETHIC Intelligence, a certification agency specialising in "anti-corruption compliance programmes", pledging to make the findings public.
+EADS said on Thursday it had hired ETHIC Intelligence, a certification agency it said specialised in "anti-corruption compliance programmes", pledging to make the findings public.

 "This compliance readiness test will start immediately and should bring first results by the end of February," EADS said, adding: "The group fully cooperates with the respective authorities on on-going compliance investigations."